tee8z/noaa-data-pipeline/README.md

 ### How the system works:
 - daemon:
     - Background process to pull down data from NOAA and transform it into flatted parquet files.
-These files are then pushed to the `parquet_file_service` via the REST endpoint `POST http://localhost:9100/file` (via multipart form)
+These files are then pushed to the `oracle` via the REST endpoint `POST http://localhost:9100/file` (via multipart form)
-- parquet_file_service:
+- oracle:
-    - A REST API that takes in the parquet files and allows downloading of them from a bones browser UI that is also hosted by the api.
+    - A REST API that takes in the parquet files and allows downloading of them from a browser UI that is also hosted by the api.
 - ui:
     - Holds the browser UI that's just an index.html and main.js file.
 It uses `@duckdb/duckdb-wasm` to allow the end user to query directly against the download parquet files
     - It uses `https://bulma.io/` for css styling